Say /ks/ for x in the words taxed, experienced, extra.

 When the x is before the stressed vowel, we pronounce it as a voiced sound /gz/.
 For example, pronounce /gz/ in the words example /ɪgˈzæmpəl/ and exactly /ɪgˈzæktli/.

 Least common are words which begin with letter x, such as xenophobe or xylophone.
 In these words, pronounce /z/ for the letter x.
 Note, some foreign loan words in English have a different pronunciation of the letter x.
 For example, the French loan word faux is pronounced with a silent x (/foʊ/).

 We sometimes add a letter t after an x, as in the words text and next.
 We also add -ed to verbs ending in x for the past tense.
 Words ending in -xt and -xed are pronounced /kst/.

-For more extensive word lists and recordings, consider purchasing a subscription to our SMART online practice site.
+For more extensive word lists and recordings, try our online courses.

 Want some feedback on your speech?
 We offer a free screening.

 We offer a free 30-minute phone consultation.
 Schedule yours now.